Tulsa County officials agree to pay $7 million to settle lawsuit filed after two detainees die in jail

 Smolen said the appellate ruling ultimately led to settlements in the lawsuit filed on behalf of Salgado, Brown and Young.

-Glanz resigned as sheriff in 2015 after a grand jury accused Glanz of two misdemeanor crimes, refusal to perform official duty and willful violation of the law.
+Glanz resigned as sheriff in 2015 after a grand jury accused him of two misdemeanor crimes — refusal to perform official duty and willful violation of the law.
 The charges were linked to Glanz’s refusal to make public an internal report despite lawful requests from the media and his use of a county vehicle while also being paid a monthly stipend.

-He later pleaded guilty to willful violation of the law and no contest to the refusal to perform charge.
+He later pleaded guilty to willful violation of the law and no contest to refusal to perform his duty.
 He received a one-year suspended sentence.

 While the settlement ends the case against Tulsa County, claims against the jail medical provider at the time are still pending.